Elias6970/musicPdfManager/README.md

 # Activate the enviroment:
   `source "~/archivo_app/bin/activate"`

-The ~ symbol is "Alt Gr + ñ" in spanish keyboard
+The ~ symbol is "Alt Gr + ñ" in spanish keyboard in mac

 # Librerias instaladas
 `pip3 install Pillow`